SwissDataScienceCenter/renku-design-docs/design/004-external-data-handling/004-external-data-handling.md

 a sidecar, we could likely achive dynamic mounting of data sources, which would be fantastic for data exploration.

+Note that for NFS mounts, root is still required.
+A fuse-nfs project exists, but elevated privileges are needed for non-root users in order to use it.

 ### Commands

 #### Adding external data: